 HSU will be better able to attract and retain qualified graduate students, resulting in growth in graduate programs.

 IX.
-MANAGING PROGRAM SIZE
+MANAGING PROGRAM SIZE, STRUCTURE, AND SCHEDULE

-Primary Goal:

-Reduce the average cost of instruction by controlling growth in high-cost programs and encouraging growth in low-cost programs.
+Primary Goal:Match resource allocation with program size in order to:

+assure student’s ability to get major classes and make timely progress to graduation.

+achieve an appropriate balance of academic programs that reduces the average cost of instruction.
+Reduce student time to degree by aligning degree maps, curricular requirements, and course rotation and scheduling practices.

 Strategies: